Elasticity Detection: A Building Block for Internet Congestion Control

-What happens when a bottleneck is shared by multiple \name flows running on different senders?
-The goal is for all the \name flows to remain in delay-control mode when there is no other elastic cross traffic, and compete well with elastic cross traffic otherwise.
-The problem is that pulsing may create adverse interactions that confuse the different \name instances.
+What happens when a bottleneck is shared by multiple \name{}CC flows?
+Ideally, we want all the \name{}CC flows to remain in delay-control mode when there is no elastic cross traffic, and compete well with elastic cross traffic otherwise.

-One approach is for the \name flows to all pulse at the same frequency.
+One approach is for the \name{}CC flows to all pulse at the same frequency.
 However, in this case, they will all detect a peak in the FFT at the oscillation frequency.
 They will all then stay in TCP-competitive mode and won't be able to maintain low delays, even when there is no elastic cross traffic.
-A second approach is for different \name flows to pulse at different frequencies.
-The problem with this approach is that it cannot scale to more than a few flows, because the set of possible frequencies is too small (recall that we require $T/4 \approx \mbox{RTT}$).
+A second approach is for different \name{}CC flows to pulse at different frequencies.
+But this approach cannot scale to more than a few flows, because the set of distinguishable frequencies is limited (recall that the pulse period $T$ cannot be too small).

-{\bf Watchers, meet Pulser.} We propose a third approach.
-One of the \name{} flows assumes the role of the {\em pulser}, while the others are {\em watchers}.
-The coordination between them involves no explicit communication; in fact, each \name flow is unaware of the identities, or even existence, of the others.
+{\bf The pulser and the watchers.} We propose a third approach.
+One of the \name{}CC flows assumes the role of the {\em pulser}, while the others are {\em watchers}.
+They coordinate with no explicit communication; in fact, each \name{}CC flow is unaware of the identities, or even existence, of the others.

-The \pulser sends data by modulating its transmissions on the asymmetric sinusoid.
-The \pulser uses two different frequencies, $f_{pc}$ in TCP-competitive mode, and $f_{pd}$ in delay-control mode; \eg 5 Hz and 6 Hz.
-The values of these frequencies are fixed and agreed upon beforehand.
-A \watcher infers whether the \pulser is pulsing at frequency $f_{pc}$ or frequency $f_{pd}$ by observing the FFT at those two frequencies and uses it to set its own mode to match the \pulser's mode.
-The variation in the queuing due to pulsing will cause a \watcher flow's receive rate to pulse at the same frequency.
-The \watcher computes the FFT at the two possible pulsing frequencies and picks the mode corresponding to the larger value.
-With this method, a \watcher flow can determine the mode without estimating the bottleneck link rate or controlling a significant portion of the link rate.
+The \pulser sends data by modulating its rate with asymmetric sinusoids.
+The \pulser uses two different frequencies, $f_{pc}$ in TCP-competitive mode, and $f_{pd}$ in delay-control mode.
+The values of these frequencies are fixed and agreed upon beforehand; we use $f_{pc}=5$ Hz and $f_{pd}=6$ Hz in our experiments.\footnote{These values are in accordance with bounds on $T$ and $f$ described in \S\ref{s:nimbus-protocol}.}

+A \watcher infers whether the \pulser is pulsing at frequency $f_{pc}$ or frequency $f_{pd}$ by computing the FFT of its receive rate, $R$, at these two frequencies.
+It then picks the mode corresponding to the larger peak to match the pulser's mode.
+Note that since a watcher is not pulsing, it can detect the pulser's pulses in its own receive rate, $R$; i.e., it does not even need to estimate $z$.
+The pulser, on the other hand, cannot look at its own $R$ to detect pulses in the cross traffic, since it will end up detecting its own pulses.